 New York State Licensed Veterinary Technicians (LVT):

-Sarah S., Amy, Lynn, Lorie, Don, Gina, Miranda, Catherine, Claudia, Cassidy, Samantha W., Katie, Sarah P, Jennifer, Becky, Laura, Cindy, Monica, Emily, Jake, Laurence, Marissa
+Amy, Lynn, Lorie, Don, Gina, Miranda, Catherine, Cassidy, Samantha W., Katie, Sarah P, Jennifer, Becky, Laura, Cindy, Monica, Emily, Jake, Laurence, Marissa

 Physical Therapy Team: